Medicaid eligibility and enrollment in Rhode Island

 ACA’s Medicaid eligibility expansion in Rhode Island

-Rhode Island’s Medicaid/CHIP population grew by more than 167,117 people (an 88% increase) from the fall of 2013 through late 2022.
-Nationwide, the average enrollment growth stood at 59% as of late 2022.
-The increase in Medicaid enrollment stems mostly from Medicaid expansion under the ACA, and the COVID-related ban on Medicaid disenrollments between March 2020 and March 2023.
+Rhode Island’s Medicaid/CHIP population grew by almost 114,000 people (a 60% increase) from the fall of 2013 through the fall of 2025.2 Nationwide, the average enrollment growth stood at 35% as of 2025.
+The increase in Medicaid enrollment stems mostly from Medicaid expansion under the ACA, as the enrollment spike due to the three-year COVID-related ban on Medicaid disenrollments had been mostly erased by 2025.

 Explore our other comprehensive guides to coverage in Rhode Island